charlesreid1-toy-factory/clint-eastwood/Readme.md

                         Movies that Clint Eastwood has produced

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit
 ```

+For a longer help menu, run the script with the `--help` flag.

 ## Running Tests